virtual sets and virtual studios for VFX, visual effects and more with Mosaic

 What is the difference between a set and a virtual set (or virtual studio)?

-A virtual set is a collection of several extremely novel technologies which project a life-like environment onto LED screens located behind actors while filming a scene for a movie or TV show (these are the two biggest uses now, but theoretically any sort of film production – including commercials, news, etc will most likely benefit from this technology in the not to distant future).
+A virtual set is a collection of several extremely novel technologies which project a life-like environment onto LED screens located behind actors while filming a scene for a movie or TV show.
+These are the two biggest uses now, but theoretically, any sort of film production will benefit from this technology in the near future.

 A virtual studio allows for real objects and real people (actors) to seamlessly interact in real-time with computer-generated environments and objects.